aws-samples/protecting-your-iot-fleet/Instructions/extra-credit.md

 1. First, let's create a new **Thing** **Group** called "**NeedsUpdate**"

 For the sake of not wasting time, let's assume a scenario.
 In the "acceptablebehavior" Security Profile we created, we could have taken action on devices that were out of tolerance.
 Actions can include calling a Lambda function, such a a function that would add a Thing to a specific Thing Group.
 For the following steps, assume this has been created and done.
-If you wish to test it out and see it occuring, you will have to write your own Lambda script at this time.
+If you wish to test it out and see it occurring, you will have to write your own Lambda script at this time.

 2. Let’s **Manage** our **Jobs** to start.
     1. A job is just a free-format JSON document, that the device can read to trigger some action or set of actions